v1psta/atst/uitests/README.md

 The tests are constructed in a "stepwise" fashion; that is, no individual test depends upon another, and each test checks one step in complex user flows.
 As an example, there are six tests for creating a new Task Order, one corresponding to each screen in the process plus one for adding a second CLIN to a TO.
-These tests rely on Ghost Inspector's "Import steps from Test X" functionality to perform all the necessary setup for the current test.
-This also ensures that tests can be run in any sequence because Ghost Inspector launches up to four tests simultaneously.
+Each test relies on Ghost Inspector's "Import steps from Test X" functionality to perform all the necessary setup before running its own check.
+This also ensures that tests can be run in any sequence since Ghost Inspector launches up to four tests simultaneously.

 ## Handling UI changes